D00479632/CS-4320/neural_network_regression/process.md

 Now its time that I do predict and see how good I did I got 1.07487 which is slightly better than the last one but not by much

+### THIRD TRY

+model_file: model3.keras
+plot_file: learning-curve3.png

+I will go back to relu since maybe adding more layers would make it better.
+Model: Sequential
+Activation: relu for hidden layers and linear for output Initializer = he_normal for hidden layers and output
+Layers: 4
+Density: 100
+Batch Size: 32

+It stopped and it was here:
+Epoch 21/100
+30000/30000 ━━━━━━━━━━━━━━━━━━━━ 38s 1ms/step - loss: 1.1648 - mean_squared_logarithmic_error: 1.1648 - val_loss: 1.1433 - val_mean_squared_logarithmic_error: 1.1433 - learning_rate: 0.0946
+But it took 25 epochs to finish.
+Comparing it to the last one it is literally the same loss

+Now its time that I do predict and see how good I did I got 1.07428 which is kind of the same as the last one but it has 2 less layers.